 But thoughtful planned out playtime.

-Creating fun stations for a day like a baker’s stand for example is a fun way to intentionally place toys out and create and environment for your child to play in.
+Creating fun stations for a day like a baker’s stand for example is a fun way to intentionally place toys out and create an environment for your child to play in.

 Once the baking time is up, feel free to put everything away until the next time it’s time to bake.

 You can create all types of fun activities without turning your home into a classroom.

-Doing simple activities with your preschooler like planting, play dough, cutting through magazines, painting, board games and more!
+Doing simple activities with your preschoolers like planting, play dough, cutting through magazines, painting, board games, and more!

 Preschoolers love exploring insects, nature, creating things out of cardboard boxes, water play, cooking with you, and almost anything involving hands-on learning.

-Games and actives that look like play to older children is play and learning for younger children.
+Games and activities that look like play to older children actually are play and learning for younger children.

 Time with you as a parent and especially a homeschool parent is one of the greatest gifts to give your child.

 Don’t fall prey to over-scheduling and saying yes to every homeschool opportunity.

-Slowing add in extra activities out of the home as the fit the rhythm of your family’s homeschool.
+Slowly adding in extra activities outside of the home, as they fit the rhythm of your family’s homeschool is much easier.